declanbarr/Iris-Data-Set-Project/README.md

 The following is a write up on the problems that I encountered while trying to create the code to analyse the Iris data set and how I was able to solve these problems including the websites that I researched.

 I initially tried to read the data using numpy.
-I had found this on the numpy cheat sheet. (https://www.dataquest.io/blog/numpy-cheat-sheet/)
+I had found this on the [numpy cheat sheet](https://www.dataquest.io/blog/numpy-cheat-sheet/)

 In:
 ```python
 import numpy as np